 CVS’s overall e-commerce UX performance is mediocre.
-It is especially issues related to broken Homepage & Category, poor Site-Wide Features, and poor On-Site Search that detract from CVS’s UX performance.
+It is especially issues related to broken Homepage & Category, poor Site-Wide Features, and mediocre On-Site Search that detract from CVS’s UX performance.

 Overall UX Performance